 Yes.
 When applying to either of the Primary Care tracks, applicants are considered for and requested to interview in both programs.

 All applicants who apply to the Primary Care track must also apply to and will be considered for the Categorical program.
 Primary Care applicants should select both the Categorical Medicine and Primary Care Medicine options on their ERAS applications.
 All applicants interviewing on a Primary Care day must also interview on a categorical day (generally done on two adjacent days).

 You must first apply to one of our standard residency tracks and be accepted in our program as an intern.
-The applications for the focused residency tracks will be accepted in the September of your intern year.
+The applications for the focused residency pathways will be accepted in the fall or winter – depending on the pathway – of your intern year.
 The only exception is our Medicine-Dermatology track.
 For this track, you must apply directly to this program.

 All correspondence should be addressed to: